Policies & procedures

 - Our doors open at 7:30 a.m. and lock at 8:10 a.m..
 Students and visitors who arrive after that time need to come to the front doors and ring the bell.

-- Walkers are dismissed through the front entrance to parents waiting outside the building, to walk home or to walk to the recreation center.
+- Walkers are dismissed through the front entrance to parents waiting outside the building.

 - All car riders need to be picked up in the circular pick-up lane at the south side of the building.